Skip to main content

 Are you considering an eyelid lift, also called blepharoplasty?
-This popular procedure can repair droopy eyelids and involve taking extra skin, muscle, and fat.
+This popular procedure can repair droopy eyelids and involve taking extra skin, muscle, and excess fat.

+You may be wondering is eyelid surgery safe?
 Before you have an eyelid lift, it’s wise to understand the procedure and its safety.
 Below is more information to help you make an informed decision.

 Eyelid Surgery Overview

-Before digging into the safety of eyelid surgery, it’s essential to understand the procedure.
+Before digging into the safety of upper eyelid surgery, it’s essential to understand the procedure.
 There are three kinds of eyelid surgery to consider, and which one is best for you depends on your situation and health.
 Your plastic surgeon may recommend one of these procedures:

-Whichever option you choose, keep in mind that you can have other procedures simultaneously, including a facelift or revision rhinoplasty.
+Whichever surgical option you choose, keep in mind that you can have other procedures simultaneously, including a facelift or revision rhinoplasty.

 Risk Factors Before Eyelid Surgery

 Some of the risk factors to understand before your surgery include having a detached retina, dry eyes, or glaucoma.
-Having these conditions can make having good results from eyelid surgery more challenging.
+Having these conditions can make having good results from blepharoplasty eyelid surgery more challenging.

 Side Effects Of Eyelid Surgery

-Most eyelid surgery patients have no severe side effects.
+Most upper eyelid surgery patients have no severe side effects.
 However, you can expect to have the following to a small degree:

 The side effects below are unusual, but you could experience them temporarily: